vihang16/collision-details-backend/README.md

  API call | Use
  | :--| :-- |
- getAllData | Iters all the city store in city table and fetch accident details of that city getBorough/<str:borough> | Ftches data only for that borough from socarata/soda api getBoroughFromDb/<str:borough>/<int:city_id> | Ftches data only for given borugh and given city from database (useful when we have multiple cities) getCollisionDetailsFromDb | Get all accident details where cyclist was injured or killed getBikeParkingInfo | Get last one year bike parking location details from server and store it into mysql db getBikeParkingDetailsFromDb | Get all bike parking location from mysql db
+ getAllData | Iters all the city store in city table and fetch accident details of that city getBorough/<str:borough> | Fetches data only for that borough from socarata/soda api getBoroughFromDb/<str:borough>/<int:city_id> | Fetches data only for given borugh and given city from database (useful when we have multiple cities) getCollisionDetailsFromDb | Get all accident details where cyclist was injured or killed getBikeParkingInfo | Get last one year bike parking location details from server and store it into mysql db getBikeParkingDetailsFromDb | Get all bike parking location from mysql db